SysMednet/SNUG/README.md

 | drug n | target 1;target 2; ... ;target n; ... |
 | ... | ... |

+Note: The targets should be converted to Entrez ID before running SNUG.
 Note: The targets for each drug should be separated by `;`.

 # Basic Usage